Types of Degrees Behavioral Science Majors Are Getting

 |Hispanic or Latino||386|

-Americans aren’t the only ones with an interest in Behavioral Science.
+Behavioral Science appeals to people across the globe.
 About 1.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea